 (…existing texts….)

-The Key Data field contains zero or more subelements that provide the current GTK, IGTK and BIGTK to the STA.
+The Key Data field contains zero or more subelements that provide the current GTK, IGTK, BIGTK, and CIGTK to the STA.
 The format of these subelements is shown in Figure 9-1288 (WNM Sleep Mode GTK subelement format), Figure 9-1289 (WNM Sleep Mode IGTK subelement format), and Figure 9-1290 (WNM Sleep Mode BIGTK subelement format).(#155) The subelement IDs for these subelements are defined in Table 9- 540 (Optional subelement IDs for WNM Sleep Mode parameters).
 When management frame protection was not negotiated for the current association(#7049), the Key Data field is not present.